By: Karen S. Hanson

 These areas come with many opportunities for positions in support and administration, according to Vesna Markovic, who teaches criminal justice at Lewis University near Chicago.
 Examples include:

-Many people interested in law enforcement also work in the private sector, says Markovic.
-This can include security guards, loss prevention analysts, risk assessment, and investigators.
+Many people interested in law enforcement also work in the private sector, Markovic said.
+This can include security guards, loss prevention analysts, risk assessment and investigators.
 Markovic worked for several years as a private investigator.

 Some of these jobs will pay significantly less than police officers, but some can pay more, depending on the level of education and expertise needed.